Skip to main content

 • I love the fabric that they use especially on their workout clothes.
 They have a bit of a stretch to them which is nice.

 I am a wife and mother of two.
-I have anxiety, depression, ptsd, schizophrenia and epilepsy.
+I have anxiety, depression, PTSD, schizophrenia and epilepsy.
 My childhood was rough; mental, physical and sexual abuse.
 We have a dog (Ice) and a cat (Squeaks).
 I started crocheting to help with my anxiety and fell in love with the craft.
 I have been cross stitching since I was in the 5th grade.
 In 2021 I started embroidery.
 Homeschooling is awesome and provides many benefits for our family.
 I am dyslexic so my writing skills aren’t the best but I hope my post can help even just one person.
 My husband and daughters make my life a gift.
 They make me a better person and I love them.

 Comments